Future of Work in 2022 and Beyond

 A 2013 computerization study found that 47 percent of American workers held jobs at high risk of automation in the next decade or two.

 How to co-exist with artificial intelligence?

 Artificial Intelligence will probably keep creating new job roles for a vast majority of people.
 Humans will have to learn to accommodate intelligent machines as co-workers.
-They need to learn to collaborate with AI and bring the best to the workplace.
+They need to know to collaborate with AI and bring the best to the workplace.

 Transparency is the currency of trust.

-Employees now are looking for even more flexible, accountable, and most importantly trustworthy relationships with employers.
+Employees now are looking for even more flexible, accountable, and, most importantly, trustworthy relationships with employers.

 Thanks to the omnipresent eye of websites like Glassdoors, or social media channels like LinkedIn, things that happen inside the organization are no longer a secret.
 Companies with an open and transparent culture are already attracting (and retaining) the best talents.

 We might be looking at a future where the concept of hierarchy in the workplace will dissolve.

 The age of automation will bring a lot of significant changes in the world of work.